Blue Chips: Production

 Blue Chips had been in development since 1981 when Ron Shelton developed the project at Time Life Films.
 The project languished in development hell being bounced from Time Life to MGM and followed by 20th Century Fox where then studio head, Joe Roth, put the script into Turnaround right before White Men Can't Jump opened to commercial and critical success.
 Roth attempted to get the script back only for it to be too late when Paramount Pictures acquired the script under Brandon Tartikoff's tenure as chairman and was nearly placed into turnaround again with Sherry Lansing credited with getting the script back at Paramount due to her enthusiasm for the project and also getting it greenlit.
-William Friedkin had long wanted to do a Basketball film and was introduced to the project by Lansing who was his wife.
-Blue Chips was Friedkin's first film for Paramount Pictures since 1977's Sorcerer, the production of which had strained his relationship with the studio for years.
+William Friedkin had long wanted to do a basketball film and was introduced to the project by Lansing who was his wife.
+Blue Chips was Friedkin's first film for Paramount since 1977's Sorcerer, the production of which had strained his relationship with the studio for years.
 His next three films would also be released by Paramount.
-Some attributed this to his relationship with the head of Paramount Sherry Lansing.
+Some attributed this to his relationship with Lansing.
 Friedkin and Shelton had come close to working together on That Championship Season a decade prior until both left the project.
-Ron Shelton felt that Friedkin's enthusiasm for the sport as well as his prowess as a filmmaker made him a good choice for directing the film, which Shelton himself couldn't as he was tied up with writing and directing duties on Cobb.
+Shelton felt that Friedkin's enthusiasm for the sport as well as his prowess as a filmmaker made him a good choice for directing the film, which Shelton himself couldn't as he was tied up with writing and directing duties on Cobb.
 Tates Locke claimed that the movie was actually inspired by his 1982 book Caught in the Net, which he had co-wrote with Bob Ibach that had detailed Locke's transgressions as a college basketball head coach, primarily during his time at Clemson.

 Blue Chips was filmed in Frankfort, Indiana (arena interior) and French Lick, Indiana, as well as in Chicago and New Orleans and in Los Angeles on the campus of the University of Southern California.